Basra97/2420-Assignment-3/README.md

 sudo pacman -S ufw
 ```
 >[!Warning]
 Do NOT enable UFW after installing, if done, you will be locked out of your droplet.
+Once the steps below have been done, you can safely enable UFW

 2. Allowing SSH and HTTP